 Knowing this makes the frightful conclusion to the first Williams vs Jack contest even more difficult to watch.

 Going into the match, few gave Jack a serious chance of defeating champion Williams, one of the deadliest punchers around.
-He had already stampeded through the lightweight division, knocking everyone out including Bob Montgomery and Bobby Ruffin, boxers who had bested Jack in recent outings.
+Ike had already stampeded through the lightweight division, knocking everyone out including Bob Montgomery and Bobby Ruffin, boxers who had bested Jack in recent outings.
 Beau hadn’t made the lightweight limit in over four years and after all those wars with the likes of Montgomery, Ruffin, Tippy Larkin, Sammy Angott, Henry Armstrong, Fritzie Zivic and Johnny Bratton, people knew the best of Beau Jack had already come and gone, though his best performances would be long remembered.
 Heart and courage like Beau Jack’s remains a rare and splendid thing to see.

 But to everyone’s surprise and delight, for three rounds the brave Jack turned back the clock.
-He put the champion on the defensive, as he threw his left jab with abandon, snapping out five or six at a time.
-Bobbing and weaving as he bulled forward, Jack slipped under the champion’s jab while landing his own and then moved inside to throw vicious uppercuts and hooks.
-Williams fired back and the exchanges at close quarters were ferocious.
+He put the champion on the defensive as he threw his left jab with abandon, snapping out five or six at a time, slipping under the champion’s lead while landing his own and moving inside to throw vicious uppercuts and hooks.
+Williams fired back and the exchanges at close quarters were truly ferocious.
 Towards the end of the second, Jack landed a series of cracking left hooks and then a huge right that stunned Williams, forcing him to clinch.
 At the end of the round Beau trapped Williams on the ropes before landing another big right.

 The slugfest continued in the third with Jack forcing Williams to clinch again after landing another wild right, but the champion’s shorter, sharper punches were starting to carry the day.
 Williams was timing the smaller man and beating him to the punch.
 In the fourth he began catching Jack on the way in, hurting him with counter rights.
 A suddenly tired Jack had lost the snap in his jab and now Williams was muscling him about the ring and battering him.